ericlearning/ericlearning.github.io/docs/_posts/2021-08-23-welcome-to-jekyll.markdown

 ## Blog Setup
 This blog is hosted on [github pages](pages.github.com), and uses [Jekyll](https://jekyllrb.com/) to generate the static website from markdown.
 Interactive plots are mainly created using [plotly](https://plotly.com/), an interactive plotting library for Python.
 It is then exported to html, and embedded into markdown.

+{% include ../assets/test.html}

+This is a test plot.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets: